 50 years ago, in the summer of 1964, the Freedom Movement in America focused its energies on Mississippi.
 National civil rights organizations partnered on a Freedom Summer Project, working with local leadership to set up Freedom Schools and the Mississippi Freedom Democratic Party.
 Many of the leaders of that Freedom Summer were baptized in the Movement through the Freedom Rides of 1961.
 Coming out of Mississippi’s Parchman Prison, they knew that if America was to be born again, change would have to begin in Mississippi.

-50 years later, young people in North Carolina who are hungry for justice and beloved community have declared another Freedom Summer Project for 2014.
-To learn from the wisdom of their elders and orient themselves to their work, they will travel with us on a 21st-Century Freedom Ride into the heart of Southern Freedom Movement history.
+50 years later, the Foreward Together Moral Movement in North Carolina has declared another Freedom Summer Project for 2014.
+To learn from the wisdom of their elders and orient themselves to their work, coalition partners will travel with us on a 21st-Century Freedom Ride into the heart of Southern Freedom Movement history.